google/WebFundamentals/src/content/en/fundamentals/web-components/examples/howto-checkbox.md

 your own keyboard, labeling, and ARIA support.
 It's also important to note that the native `<form>` element will NOT submit values from a custom element.
 You will need to wire that up yourself using AJAX or a hidden `<input>` field.
-For these reasons it can often be preferrable to use the built-in `<input type="checkbox">` instead.
+For these reasons it can often be preferable to use the built-in `<input type="checkbox">` instead.

 ## Reference {: #reference }